Why apply for a Schengen Visa?

 Y-Axis identifies the best strategy for a successful visa application.

-• Advises you for the required funds that need to be displayed
+• Advises you on the required funds that need to be displayed

 • Guides you on the documents required